ThisIsAkriti/aistudymate/README.md

     > use /#sectionName to scroll to a section.
 - When you need to go to a new page,
     > use "/pageName".

+## Uploading Process:
+- user uploads the pdf(Upload thing website for this)
+- pdf url (will be provided by uploadThing website)
+- Extract and load PDF uploaded(using langchain)
+- Generate summary using gemini ai or open ai
+- summary
+- save pdf in pdf_summary inside our database(neonDB);